usaid-cs/yesterday-i-learned/random.md

 1. [Chrome 60 had a dip in performance when the JS engine was swapped out for a newer one.](http://benediktmeurer.de/2017/09/07/restoring-for-in-peak-performance/)
 1. "Forgive them father, for they know not what they do" came from Jesus.
 "Forgive me father, for I know not what I do" came from Eminem.
 1. Exponential growth === geometric growth.
 The one that grows linearly is just called linear growth.
-1. God sends good and evil to us without respect to our righteousness [in the book of Job], said a [chill dude](https://np.reddit.com/r/news/comments/6yi7n0/white_christians_are_now_a_minority_of_the_us/dmoap3c/?context=3).
 1. [**"We have the brightest minds of today trying to figure out how to get people to click ads on the Internet, not actually inventing anything."**](https://www.reddit.com/r/uwaterloo/comments/6yo7tc/some_perspective_from_elon_musk_we_have_the/) was attributed to Elon Musk, but if you Google that phrase, it only ever showed up in /r/uwaterloo.
 1. [Initial coin offerings](http://www.investopedia.com/terms/i/initial-coin-offering-ico.asp) involve making up a new cryptocurrency, selling some of them for Bitcoin or real money, and then never delivering on anything.
-1. [Telugu](https://en.wikipedia.org/wiki/Telugu_language) (probably sounds like "Telegoo") is the third most-spoken language in India, behind Hindi and English, which have official status.
-Telugu is spoken in what is considered [South Central](https://en.wikipedia.org/wiki/Dravidian_languages), whereas Tamil is the actual South, where the [Tamil boyes](https://en.wikipedia.org/wiki/Three_Crowned_Kings) lived.
 1. [The World Meteorological Organization comes up with hurricane names that loop every six years.](http://geology.com/hurricanes/hurricane-names.shtml) Names are alphabetical, alternate from male to female, and start with a different sex every year.
 Some names are banned due to the devastation they have previously caused: Ivan, Katrina, Matthew, Sandy, ...
 1. "Roast chicken breast with lemons," said Claybar.
 "It will make chicken breast juicier."
 1. Avoid cooking duck eggs the "creamy" style.
 They are already guaranteed creamy.
 Don't make them any richer.